benjreinhart/groutip/readme.md

 * `css` - same options as jQuery `.css()` takes
 * `removeHandler` - function to setup the event handler which will specify when/how to remove the object from the DOM
   * will be passed the instance of the Groutip class so you can call `remove()` on it
-* `onRender` - function which will be called right before tooltip is displayed
+* `render` - function which will be called as the function to display the tooltip
+  * will be passed the tooltip jQuery object
 * `remove` - function which will be called as the function to remove the tool tip from the DOM
   * will be passed the tooltip jQuery object